Best Working Capital Lines of Credit in 2026

 2. Evaluate your eligibility

 Both traditional banks and online business lenders offer lines of credit.
 Be sure to research a few different options to find the lender that works best for you.
-Take some time to compare their interest rates, repayment terms and fees.
-You can browse our library of small business lender reviews to get started.
+You can get quotes from multiple lenders with LendingTree, and then compare interest rates, repayment terms and fees.

 4. Gather the required documentation